rkk1995/Notes/docs/zookeeper/zookeeper.md

 ### znode

 - ZooKeeper provides the abstraction of a set of data nodes(znodes) organized by hierarchical namespaces.
 - znodes are in-memory data node stored in ZooKeeper.
+Three types of znodes:
+  - regular
-A znode can be regular or ephemeral(automatically removed when corresponding session terminates).
+  - ephemeral (automatically removed when corresponding session terminates).
+  - sequential (when a file is created with a given name, ZooKeeper appends a number.
+ZooKeeper guarantees to never repeat a number if several clients try to write.)
 - znodes are not for general data storage.
 Instead, they are used to store metadata or configuration of applications(typically 1MB).

 ![znode](images/znode.jpg)